popand/housesigns/README.md

 # HouseSigns - Professional Real Estate Signs Platform

-A modern, full-stack web application for ordering and customizing real estate signs.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+HouseSigns is a modern e-commerce platform designed specifically for real estate professionals to order and customize their property signs.
+Built with Next.js 14, this platform offers an intuitive sign designer, ready-to-use templates, and a streamlined ordering process.
+Real estate agents can easily create, customize, and order high-quality signs for listings, open houses, and more, with options for different materials, sizes, and quick delivery.
+Whether you need a single "For Sale" sign or a bulk order of custom-designed signs for your agency, HouseSigns provides a seamless, professional solution.

 ## Features